stephprince/update-project/docs/notes/ephys-noise.md

 In most cases, these were controlled for by grounding the reward needle, but in a few recordings they may have persisted.

 ### Luigs and Neumann manipulator noise
+Sometimes the manipulators or manipulator controller was turned off during a recording to try to control noise.
+This seemed to cause a high frequency signal that looked like a 60 Hz wave but was much higher frequency and really only visible in phy when looking at the waveforms (very tiny triangle wave)
+This was controlled for by not turning off the manipulators or control box during a recording.
+I realized it after I used this as a denoising technique, so it is present in some recordings but should be noted in the recording logs.

+### texting noise
-Sometimes the manipulators or manipulator controller would emit a short burst of high frequency square wave activity.
+When texts were received/sent on my phone or the phone was held high enough above the shielding, this could cause a short burst of high frequency square wave activity.
-The reasons/timing of why this would occurr were unclear, sometimes it would happen only once or twice in a recording, sometimes never.
 These were observed in the spike sorting output and could contaminate the single unit activity.
-They were controlled for during the recording by grounding the manipulators or turning the manipulator control box off during the recording.
 They were removed with manual curation through phy.
+This was discovered later in the recording process so it was present in several recordings but controlled for by putting the phone on the rig rack so that the faraday cage was blocking the electrodes from the phone.